Nwakakukaks/Green_Quest/README.md

 # Green Quest
 Green Quest is built to promote a green future.
 Our innovative app is designed to accelerate the adoption of green energy, combat climate change, and create a sustainable future.
-Engage in exciting activities and initiatives that reduce carbon emissions, promote renewable energy, and spread awareness about the urgent need for a green energy economy.
+Sign up and Engage in exciting Quests and initiatives that reduce carbon emissions, promote renewable energy, and spread awareness about the urgent need for a green energy economy.

 ## Current Climate Challenges: